knoxa/knoxa.github.io/examples/text.md

 This all sounds good, but there are various practical issues.
 I'll detail these in the context of a worked example below, but is worth noting some general points here.

-There are judgements to be made about what constitutes a mention of a place.
+There are judgements to be made about what constitutes the mention of a place.
 These judgements might legitimately be different in different circumstances.
 They depend on what you want to do with the locations you extract.
-They will also depend on the skills of a human agent, or the capabilities of a machine agent, that finds the place mentions in the first place.
+They will also depend on the skills of a human agent, or the capabilities of a machine agent, that finds mentions in the first place.

 Data management takes a lot of effort to do well.
 A hobbyist, like myself, doesn't have access to a geospatial database and other enterprise tools that would help, or the time and effort (and inclination) to learn how to use them if I did.